kubestellar/kubestellar/monitoring/README.md

 ./install-ks-monitoring.sh --cluster-context kind-kubeflex --set core
 ```

-For an OpenShift cluster add the flag `--env ocp` in the commad above.
+For an OpenShift cluster add the flag `--env ocp` in the command above.

 Optionally, check the deployment of the monitoring tools: